kwokkw/flask-boggle/README.md

     -   How to verify data is sent to server?

 -   When using JS to send a `POST` request, is there any way to see the `POST variables`?

+-   Consistently running into `INTERNAL SERVER ERROR` when passing the form value from frontend to backend.
+    -    Handling the error in JS with `try...catch`, checking the type error object to identify the specific error that occurring.
+         -    The request was made and the server responded with a status code that falls out of the range of 2xx.
+         -    Checked Form Data on Frontend:
+              -    Submitted a `guess` through the form.
+              -    Inspected "Network" tab.
+              -    In the "Payload", verified the `keyword` field contains the guess value.
+                   -    `{keyword: "hello"} keyword: "hello"`
+                   -    I confirmed the request reaches the backend and the form data seems correct, the value of `guess` is `None`.
+         -    Inspect Backend Code:
+              -    The value of `request.form` equals `ImmutableMultiDict([])`, but empty
+              -    `guess = request.form.get("keyword")`,  The key matches frontend data, and has a value of `None`.

 ### Links